finos/legend-integration-juju/INSTRUCTIONS/AWS EKS/README.md

 > If you still encounter issues, try using a different AWS region.

-> 💡 This is a good time to set up a [gitlab.com application](#gitlab.com-application-setup).

-After the EKS cluster was deployed, we need to generate our ``kubeconfig`` file, which contains the necessary details to connect to our newly created cluster.
+After the EKS cluster was deployed, we need to generate our `kubeconfig` file, which contains the necessary details to connect to our newly created cluster.
 To do so, run the following:

 ``` bash
 eksctl utils write-kubeconfig --cluster finos-legend --region eu-west-2
 kubectl config rename-context $(kubectl config current-context) finos-legend
 ```

-## Setting up Ingress
+### Set up Ingress

 To make sure the Legend application are accessible outside the cluster, we need to install the Nginx Ingress resources and set up an AWS LoadBalancer.
 For this, run:
 ```